kashsuks/codeGuard/README.md

 # CodeGuard

 CodeGuard is a web-based plagiarism detection tool designed to help developers ensure the originality of their code.
 It allows users to submit code and compares it against a large database to detect potential matches.
-The tool is built using React and Axios, with a smooth user experience for inputting code and receiving results.
+The tool is built using HTML, CSS, JS, with a smooth user experience for inputting code and receiving results.

 ## Features